nsrr/fdcsr-documentation/pages/README.md

 Exclusion criteria include color blindness, medication use, unstable medical conditions and personal or first degree relative with a psychiatric disorder.

+**Note: All data access requests must be pre-approved by PI Dr Klerman (ebklerman@mgh.harvard.edu) prior to submitting a data request with sleepdata.org.**

 ## Methods

 Data were collected using a single-blinded parallel group randomized control trial (RCT).